 Chris Pratt, 38, Goes On Cute Picnic Date With Katherine Schwarzenegger, 28 — Hot New Couple?
-See Pics

 Chris Pratt and Katherine Schwarzenegger were seen having a great time on June 17 when they got together for an adorable picnic date in Santa Barbara.
-Are they headed for a long term romance?
+Are they headed for a long-term romance?

 Does Chris Pratt have a new lady love in his life?
 It sure looked like it this past Father’s Day when he was seen laughing it up on what appeared to be a picnic date in Santa Barbara, CA with Katherine Schwarzenegger!
 Chris’ daytime outing with the 28-year-old daughter of Maria Shriver and Arnold Schwarzenegger on June 17 was quite unexpected but in pics obtained by TMZ, they looked pretty adorable together and seemed to have great rapport!
 The date started when 38-year-old Chris picked Katherine up at her home and drove them up the coast to a park.
 They chatted it up while eating and drinking and looked like they were lightheartedly getting to know each other.